 - Pages – 288

 Happy Go Money has a unique take on Personal Finance.
 Author Melissa Leong uses a combination of the psychology of money and finance fundamentals to change the reader’s relationship with money.
-The book brings together the subjects of tax, saving, budgeting, spending, psychology, and investing simply to take readers through the subject of personal finance.
-The content of the book is a mix of psychological research, anecdotes, and exercises.
+The book brings together the subjects of tax, saving, budgeting, spending, psychology, and investing simply to take readers through the topic of personal finance.
+The book’s content is a mix of psychological research, anecdotes, and exercises.